- Recipes

 This is a recipe that has been in the works for awhile now.
 I’ve tried doing these with a few different species of fish, and each time they came out good, but not great.
 The flavor was there, but they didn’t puff and crisp up like I had hoped they would.
 I was trying to dry the fish skins out in the oven, which was definitely a quicker method, but it didn’t yield the results I was looking for.

 It wasn’t until my friend and fellow Spearos Kitchen contributor, Will “Cooking With Clams” Levatino, told me to try drying them out in the refrigerator instead.
 This made sense because when I dry age my fish the skin always ends up being very dry when I go to fillet it.
 This ended up working out perfect and I have Will to thank for that!
 These particular Fish Skin Chips took about 4-5 days to completely dry out!
+Be sure to get all of the meat off the fillet before drying them out!

 How I Got This Fish